Washington Nationals vs. Atlanta Braves Results, Stats, and Recap - September 4, 2020 Gametracker

+ATLANTA (AP) Trea Turner gave Washington the lead by hitting a sixth-inning home run off Will Smith and the Nationals held on in the seventh to beat the Atlanta Braves 10-9 on Friday night and split a doubleheader.

-ATLANTA (AP) Ronald Acuna Jr. homered twice, Dansby Swanson added a two-run shot and the Atlanta Braves beat the struggling Washington Nationals 7-1 on Friday in the first game of a doubleheader.
+Ronald Acuna Jr. homered twice and Dansby Swanson added a two-run shot as the Braves beat the Nationals 7-1 in the first game.
+Acuna hit three home runs in the doubleheader.

-The defending World Series champion Nationals have lost seven consecutive games.
-The NL East-leading Braves have won five in a row.
+The defending World Series champion Nationals ended a seven-game losing streak and snapped the NL East-leading Braves' streak of five consecutive wins.

+''You've got to start somewhere,'' Turner said. ''Getting one of these games today is huge. ...
+You just have to take them when you can and try to build off it tomorrow and do the same thing.''

-Nationals fielder Juan Soto was scratched less than an hour before the game because of a sore left elbow and also did not start the second game.
-Another outfielder, Adam Eaton, also was held out after leaving Thursday night's game at Philadelphia with a jammed knee.
+The Nationals are facing new injury concerns as they were without two outfielders.
+Juan Soto was held out with a sore left elbow announced less than an hour before the first game.
+Adam Eaton did not play after leaving Thursday night's game at Philadelphia with a jammed knee.

+Manager Dave Martinez said a MRI on Soto's throwing elbow ''came out clean.''
+Martinez said he expects Soto will need to rest ''a couple days.''

+Also, Josh Harrison was hit by a pitch from starter Huascar Ynoa on his left forearm, knocking him out of the second game.
+Tests showed only a contusion.

-Acuna slammed his bat to the ground in apparent frustration after hitting what appeared to be a harmless flyball in the first inning.
-Nationals center fielder Victor Robles kept drifting back as the ball kept carrying before finally clearing the wall in center field.
+Acuna slammed his bat to the ground in apparent frustration after hitting what appeared to be a harmless flyball in the first inning of the opener.
+Nationals center fielder Victor Robles drifted back as the ball kept carrying before finally landing behind the wall in center field.

+''I thought it was a fly out,'' Acuna said through a translator. ''I've hit it harder before.
+I threw the bat down and as it started carrying I started to run harder and harder.''

 Nationals right-hander Austin Voth was as surprised as Acuna to see the ball clear the wall.